 - By choosing this degree you will benefit from the international strengths of both the Biology and Geography Departments, and obtain integrated training in the applied areas of environmental data acquisition and experimental observation and analysis.

-- 20 Credits of Biology, 20 credits of Geography; 20 credits of Statistics OR 10 Credits of Statistics & 10 credits of General Chemistry
+- In second year 20 Credits of Biology, 20 credits of Geography; 20 credits of Statistics OR 10 Credits of Statistics AND 10 credits of General Chemistry

-- Concentrate on Biological and Geographical Sciences and associated research activities (thesis) and/or a short work placement (5 credits)
+- Concentrate on Biological and Geographical Sciences and associated research activities (thesis) and/or a short work placement - subject to availabiity (5 credits)

 |Subject||Required||Ordinary Level Grade||Higher Level Grade|